The Ship's Piano: Critical reception

-Drowned in Sound wrote that "if [Hayman]'s not yet unanimously considered the greatest cardigan-stylee speccy-sporting dweeby loser type songwriter-man of recent decades, he's surely on his miserable, merry way.
+In a 7/10 review, Drowned in Sound wrote that "if [Hayman]'s not yet unanimously considered the greatest cardigan-stylee speccy-sporting dweeby loser type songwriter-man of recent decades, he's surely on his miserable, merry way.
+The BBC called it "Uniquely intimate and very satisfying fare from the ex-Hefner man."
+It was also praised by The Line of Best Fit, Clash Music, The Quietus, and others.